Usage

 • halfwidth – An integer specifying the halfwidth of the window that will be used to interpolate each point onto the grid.
 A halfwidth of 4 (the default) means that an 8x8 window will be used.
 Possible values are in [1, 10].

-• free_surfaces – A list of four booleans specifying whether the corresponding edge of the grid is a free surface, in the order [beginning of first dimension, end of first dimension, beginning of second dimension, end of second dimension].
-[True, False, False, True] therefore means that the beginning of the first dimension and end of the second dimension are free surfaces, while the other two edges are not, for example.
-The default is for no edges to be free surfaces.
+• free_surfaces – A list of four booleans specifying whether the corresponding edge of the grid is a free surface, in the order: [beginning of first dimension, end of first dimension, beginning of second dimension, end of second dimension].
+For example, [True, False, False, True] means that the beginning of the first dimension and end of the second dimension are free surfaces, while the other two edges are not.
+Defaults to no edges being free surfaces.

 • model_shape – A list of two integers specifying the size of the grid.
 This is only used when the model contains free surfaces.